muppet9010/factorio-muppet-streamer/README.md

 All features are called with the `muppet_streamer` interface and the `run_command` function name.
 They each then take 2 arguments:

 - CommandName - This is the feature's command name you want to trigger.
 It's identical to the command name detailed in each feature.
-- Options - This is the options you want to pass to the feature.
+- Options - These are the options you want to pass to the feature.
 These are identical to the command for the feature.
 It accepts either a JSON string or a Lua table of the settings.

 Calling the Aggressive Driver feature with options as a JSON string:
 ```/c remote.call('muppet_streamer', 'run_command', 'muppet_streamer_aggressive_driver', '{"target":"muppet9010", "duration":30, "control": "random", "teleportDistance": 100}')```